xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 - [CreateNewShipCommandMessageHandler](https://github.com/xhafan/legacy-to-coreddd/blob/master/src/ServiceApp/CommandMessageHandlers/CreateNewShipCommandMessageHandler.cs)

 ### <a name="conclusion"></a>Conclusion
-Congratulations for making it to the end of this long blog post.
-Hopefully this blog post will help somebody to  rewrite a legacy application using DDD.
+Congratulations for making it to the end of this long blog post!
+I hope it will help somebody to  rewrite a legacy application using DDD.
 The techniques mentioned in this blog post are applicable for a green field development as well.
+I realize that the ship creation and ship update example in this blog post does not qualify as a "rich behaviour" example, but a rich behaviour example would make this blog post even longer!
+So, for a more complex DDD sample please have a look [here](https://github.com/xhafan/coreddd/wiki/DDD-sample).

 Please share any comment you might have in the discussion below.
 Thank you for reading!